-Next, quarter your neckline and the neckband.
-On the t-shirt, fold the shoulder seams together to find center back and center front.
+To do this, fold the shoulder seams on your t-shirt together to find center back and center front.
 Mark both with a pin.
 Then fold the pins together to find the other quarter marks.

-Matching the quarter marks and sewing
+Matching the quarter marks and sewing the neckband

 Match your pins together starting at center back, pinning the neck band and t-shirt together only at the quarter marks.

 To do this, you can stitch close to the seam with a narrow zigzag, a twin needle or a coverstitch.
-The extra topstitch keeps the seam nice and flat and less irritating on your neck.
+This extra topstitching keeps the seam nice and flat and less irritating on your neck.

-Clean finish binding for knit necklines
+Make it dressy: Clean finish binding for knit necklines

 Follow the steps for the neckband, quartering the neckband and t-shirt.
 Stitch the neckband to the t-shirt, stretching between your quarter marks just like before.